This is my step by step guide to adding 15 free seo backlinks to boost any new website.

 - Don’t forget internal links

-- Blog comments as backlinks
+- How to find and use blog comments as backlinks

 - Forums are great source of backlinks